yusufonaran0/Ultrasound-HS-SR04-BPA-DEL26-/README.md

 ## FPGA Implementation

 The complete design was successfully synthesized, implemented, and deployed on the Nexys A7-50T FPGA board using Vivado 2025.2.
-The demo video is avaliable here: ---VIDEO LINK WILL BE INSTERTED---
+The demo video is available here: ---VIDEO LINK WILL BE INSTERTED---

 <p align="center">
   <img src="images/physical_implemented_circuit.jpeg" width="500"/>